loganpkg/delimtools/README.md

 spot is a fast text editor with many advanced features:

 * Flicker-free built-in terminal graphics, with no curses library need!
-* Can copy and paste between multiple buffers.
+* Copy and paste between multiple buffers.
 * Command multiplier prefix.
 * Row and column numbers.
 * Trim trailing whitespace.